 - Simmer for 4 hours

-The flavour of spring onion in this soup base makes it an ideal complement to chinese barbecue pork.
+The flavour of spring onion in this soup base makes it an ideal complement to Chinese barbecue pork in a wonton noodle soup dish.

 Directions